50 Classic Foods That Have Been Discontinued

 How many times have you gone to the grocery store to pick up your favorite candy or snack, only to find that it's disappeared?
-Every year, handfuls of our favorite snacks, drinks, and general food items silently disappear from grocery store shelves, leaving us confused and heartbroken.
+Every year, handfuls of our favorite snacks, drinks, and beloved food items silently disappear from grocery store shelves, leaving us confused and maybe even a little bit heartbroken.

 If you grew up in the '90s, your childhood probably wasn't complete without getting a pack of Dunkaroos in your lunchbox or at the school cafeteria.
 These cookies came packaged with an icing that (you guessed it!) had to be dunked into to round out the cookie.
 Despite setting a trend of new snack foods, these products would not survive forever.
 Sales fizzled out, and by 2012, the product had been discontinued in the United States.

-Fortunately, there's good news for Dunkaroos fans: The beloved snack is returning to the United States this summer.
+Fortunately, there's good news for Dunkaroos fans: The beloved snack returned to the United States last summer.

 Haagen-Dazs Black Walnut Ice Cream